ModelDBRepository/138379/readme.txt

 20111219 readme reformatted. -ModelDB Administrator 20220517 Updated MOD files to contain valid C++ and be compatible
          with the upcoming versions 8.2 and 9.0 of NEURON.
-Updated to use post ~2011 signature of mcell_ran4_init function.
+Updated to use post ~2011 signature of mcell_ran4_init function and fix hashseed2 argument.